priya-vijayakumar1304/RAG-based-Medical-Knowledge-Assistant/README.md

 ## RAG-based-Medical-Knowledge-Assistant

-An intelligent medical question-answering chatbot built using Retrieval-Augmented Generation (RAG) with the Gale Encyclopedia of Medicine.
+A Retrieval-Augmented Generation (RAG) system for medical question answering, built using authoritative reference material from the Gale Encyclopedia of Medicine.
+The system retrieves relevant medical context using semantic search and generates responses grounded in retrieved source content.

-The system retrieves relevant medical content from the document, processes it with an LLM, and responds with clean and structured answers.
+### Overview

+Large Language Models may generate responses that are not aligned with domain-specific knowledge.
+This project addresses that challenge by grounding model outputs in verified medical literature using a Retrieval-Augmented Generation (RAG) architecture.
+The assistant enables users to ask medical questions and receive context-aware, source-grounded, and domain-specific responses.

+### Medical Disclaimer

+This project is for educational and informational use only and is not intended for medical diagnosis or treatment.
+Always consult a qualified healthcare professional for medical advice.

+### Intended Use

+The value of this project is in enabling fast, semantic access to large medical reference material.
+Instead of manually searching textbooks, users can ask natural language questions and receive grounded, source-based explanations.
+It is intended for learning, research and informational purposes only and is not designed for diagnosis, treatment, or clinical decision-making.

+### System Architecture

+The application follows a standard Retrieval-Augmented Generation pipeline:

+- Medical documents are extracted and split into semantic chunks
+- Chunks are embedded using a HuggingFace sentence embedding model
+- Embeddings are stored in a Pinecone vector database
+- User queries are converted into embeddings and matched via similarity search
+- Retrieved medical context is passed to the LLM to generate grounded answers

+This approach ensures responses are generated based on retrieved medical sources rather than relying solely on the model’s internal knowledge.

+### Key Features

+- Domain-specific medical question answering using authoritative reference material
+- Semantic search over medical documents using dense vector embeddings
+- Retrieval-Augmented Generation to ground LLM responses in source content
+- Interactive web interface for real-time medical Q&A
+- Containerized deployment with Docker
+- Automated CI/CD pipeline using GitHub Actions
+- Cloud deployment on AWS EC2

 ### Tech Stack
-- Python 3.12.7
+- **Language:** Python 3.12
-- LangChain orchestration
+- **LLM Orchestration:** LangChain
-- HuggingFaceEmbedding (model: sentence-transformers/all-MiniLM-L6-v2)
+- **Embedding Model:** HuggingFace (`sentence-transformers/all-MiniLM-L6-v2`)
-- Pinecone Vector Database
+- **Vector Database:** Pinecone
-- Groq (model: openai/gpt-oss-120b)
+- **LLM Provider:** Groq (GPT-OSS)
-- Backend: Flask
+- **Backend:** Flask
-- Frontend: Bootstrap + jQuery
+- **Frontend:** Bootstrap, jQuery
-- CI/CD pipeline - Github Actions
-- Docker
+- **Containerization:** Docker
+- **CI/CD:** GitHub Actions
-- AWS EC2
+- **Cloud Platform:** AWS EC2

 ### How to run?
 #### STEPS: